sankalpgambhir/fall2020/hs301/assignments/as2/buddhistwest.md

-- The first, arising from the Dalai Lama's exit due to Tibet's political situation, put Buddhism front and center on the world stage, giving many the insight and opportunity needed to delve in it, coupled with an outward flux of Lamas establishign themselves in the United States and subsequently in western Europe.
+- The first, arising from the Dalai Lama's exit due to Tibet's political situation, put Buddhism front and center on the world stage, giving many the insight and opportunity needed to delve in it, coupled with an outward flux of Lamas establishing themselves in the United States and subsequently in western Europe.

 - The second, its adaptability.
 Buddhism at its core is more minimal than a religion, less weighted.
 It is a way of life.
 A set of guidelines, a path to be walked on to satisfaction and happiness, with an interpretation of its destination.
-Political and social issues in the 20th century synergized with this adaptability to form many branches of Buddhism.
-To each his own path to happiness.
+Political and social issues in the 20th century synergized with this adaptability to form many branches of Buddhism; to each his own path to happiness.
 Several minor branches such as feminist Buddhism and Gay Buddhism have been noted, springing up alongside the respective social movements.